ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Sequencing and separation for participating VFR aircraft.
 Pilots operating under VFR are encouraged to contact the radar approach control and avail themselves of the TRSA Services.
 However, participation is voluntary on the part of the pilot.

+- <span style="color:green"> The vertical limit of Class C airspace above the primary airport is normally </span>
+- 4,000 feet AGL.
+  Class C airspace usually consists of a 5 NM radius core surface area that extends from the surface up to 4,000'.

 ### Communications

 #### Transponder Code
-- 1200.
-Unless otherwise instructed by an ATC facility, adjust the transponder to reply on Mode 3/A Code 1200 regardless of altitude.
+- 1200.Unless otherwise instructed by an ATC facility, adjust the transponder to reply on Mode 3/A Code 1200 regardless of altitude.
-- 7600.
-This is the radio out transponder code.
+- 7600.This is the radio out transponder code.
-- 7700.
-This distracter is used by an aircraft in distress.
+- 7700.This distracter is used by an aircraft in distress.

 #### Questions
 - <span style="color:green"> If the aircraft's radio fails, what is the recommended procedure when landing at a controlled airport? </span>